MattiaZecchinato/java-oop-shop-base/README.md

 ## 🚀 Features

-- Defines a `Prodotto` class with attributes:
+- Defines a `Prodotto` class with:
-  - Product code (randomly generated)
-  - Name
-  - Description
-  - Price (base and with VAT)
+  - Private fields: `code`, `name`, `description`, `price`, and `iva`
+  - Getters and setters for controlled access to fields
+  - Constructor overload for default and custom initialization
-- Includes methods to:
+  - Methods to:
-  - Get the base price
-  - Calculate the price with VAT
+    - Retrieve base price and price with VAT
-  - Generate an extended name with code and name
+    - Generate an extended product name with code and name
-- Demonstrates usage in the `Main` class
+- Demonstrates usage in the `Main` class with multiple product instances

 ## 📁 Project Structure